mapattacker/datascience/flask.rst

 For web servers, the two popular ones are Apache and Nginx.
-The example below shows how to set up for Apache.
+The example below shows how to set up for Apache, as well as configuring WSGI in the Dockerfile.
+Note that all configurations of WSGI is actually set in Apache's httpd.conf file.

 .. code::